 - the tenant's partner (for the tenant's partner to succeed, the house must have been their only or main home for 12 months before the tenant died)

 2nd priority includes any member of the tenant's family who:

 - is 16 or over

-- was living in the home as their only or main home when the tenant died
+- was living in the home as their only or main home 12 months before the tenant died

 3rd priority includes a carer who is providing, or has provided, care for the tenant or a member of the tenant's family.
 The carer must:

 - have been living with the tenant 12 months before the tenant died

 If no-one qualifies to succeed, we will look at the circumstances before making a decision.